codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

 .. literalinclude:: forge/011.php

-.. note:: MySQL and SQLite will assume the name ``PRIMARY`` even if a name is provided.
+.. note:: When you add a primary key, MySQL and SQLite will assume the name ``PRIMARY`` even if a name is provided.

 .. _adding-foreign-keys: